 The first section of new code starts by using the isset function to check whether values for all the fields have been posted to the program.
-Upon confirmation, each of the lines within the if statement calls the function get_post, which appears at the end of the program.
-This function has one small but critical job: fetching the input from the browser.
+Upon confirmation, each line within the if statement calls the function get_post, which appears at the end of the program.
+This function has one small but critical job: fetching input from the browser.